 - Badass Longcoat: A blue long-coat.

-- Battle Cry: Every boss fight always involves Gunvolt saying his famous "Oversurge!
+- Battle Cry: Every boss fight (in the Boss Banter in the original Japanese, or in Steam version) always involves Gunvolt saying his famous "Oversurge!
 Azure Striker!" followed by some badass proclamation.

 - Because You Were Nice to Me: He pretty much owes Asimov for saving him in the past and making something out of him, and thus he does things to support Asimov and QUILL.
 That doesn't mean he doesn't have limits, however - even he isn't going to support Asimov's plan for Adepts supremacy.